 If your 960L is equipped with a mains voltage selector switch, before connecting the Mainframe to power mains make sure the setting matches your local mains voltage.
-Refer to the Installation section of this chapter for more information.
+Refer to the Installation guidelines on p.
+1-7 for more information.

 IEC Power Connector